fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Set custom MDM setup enrollment profile
+### Set custom automatic enrollment profile

 _Available in Fleet Premium_

-Sets the custom MDM setup enrollment profile for a team or no team.
+Sets the custom automatic enrollment profile for a team or no team.

 `POST /api/v1/fleet/mdm/apple/enrollment_profile`